FranciscoThiesen/franciscothiesen.github.io/_posts/2025-12-20-Mirror-Hash.md

 # "I Love to Specialize Hash Functions for My C++ Classes" (No One, Ever)

-Writing `std::hash` specializations is one of those C++ rituals that nobody enjoys.
+Writing `std::hash` specializations is one of those C++ rituals that (almost) nobody enjoys.
 You've probably done something like:

 ```cpp
 struct Point {